kailash-manasarovar/statement/docs/crimes/protagonists.md

 ![Carmen Cano screenshot date](../content/images/google-searches/carmen-cano-date.JPG)

 - It's not clear who was passing me this information.
-- I have never met Carmen Cano but it's obvious that the picture of this woman has been merged with the face of Dominic the piano teacher.
+- I have never met Carmen Cano but it's obvious that the picture of this woman has been merged with the face of Domingo the piano teacher.
 - I have another picture of her from a body cam I was wearing on 5th October.
 I went out without my mobile phone to go for a walk along Las Rota in Denia.
 I didn't want to be followed and tracked, but I wanted to still have means to call the police, so I brought my [analogue phone that I had bought in April](../timeline/2024/april.md#i-get-an-orange-sim).
 As I approached the restaurant Sendra, a woman cycles up behind me, then in front of me, she stops, smiles, and cycles off.
 It was Carmen Cano for sure.
 She looked a lot like the pics I have just posted.

 !!! info